jere1882/dl-blog/content/blog/LLM-map-of-metrics.md

 **RAG** (Retrieval-Augmented Generation) is a class of LLM-based systems that **combines retrieval of external knowledge (from a document store or database) with text generation** to produce informed, contextually rich outputs.

-Instead of generating purely from the model’s parameters (like vanilla GPT models), RAG models fetch relevant documents at inference time and use them as additional context to guide generation.
+Instead of generating purely from the model's parameters (like vanilla GPT models), RAG models fetch relevant documents at inference time and use them as additional context to guide generation.

 In RAG (Retrieval-Augmented Generation): there are two "layers" of evaluation:
 * Retrieval metrics: Recall@k, MRR -> These focus mostly on whether the correct documents were retrieved and fed to the generator.
 These metrics don't care about the final generated answer